Lithuanian language: Grand Duchy of Lithuania period

 The earliest surviving written Lithuanian text is a translation dating from about 1503–1525 of the Lord's Prayer, the Hail Mary, and the Nicene Creed written in the Southern Aukštaitian dialect.
 Since 1530–1560 Prussian Lithuanians were taught in native Lithuanian language in parishes and peasants schools of Lithuania Minor, and for 200 years the authorities of the Duchy of Prussia did not take major obstructive measures against such education, although such proposals were occasionally made beginning in the 18th century and decrees were issued without being implemented (Germanisation began in earnest in the German Empire period, from the 1870s onwards).
 On 8 January 1547 the first Lithuanian book was printed – the Catechism of Martynas Mažvydas.

+In 1540, Grand Duke Sigismund I the Old adopted a privilege which set two official languages: Lithuanian and Polish in courts of the city of Kaunas.

 At the royal courts in Vilnius of Sigismund II Augustus, the last Grand Duke of Lithuania prior to the Union of Lublin, both Polish and Lithuanian were spoken equally widely.
 In 1552 Sigismund II Augustus ordered that orders of the Magistrate of Vilnius be announced in Lithuanian, Polish, and Ruthenian.
 The same requirement was valid for the Magistrate of Kaunas.
+Polish-born Augustinus Rotundus, a vogt of Vilnius and general secretary to the Grand Duke Sigismund II Augustus, in his 1576 Latin translation of the Second Statute of Lithuania urged Grand Duke Sigismund II Augustus to use less Muscovite language in all spheres of life and to instead use the Lithuanian language more frequently.

 In the 16th century, following the decline of Ruthenian usage in favor of Polish in the Grand Duchy of Lithuania, the Lithuanian language strengthened its positions in Lithuania due to reforms in religious matters and judicial reforms which allowed lower levels of the Lithuanian nobility to participate in the social-political life of the state.
 In 1599, Mikalojus Daukša published his Postil and in its prefaces he expressed that the Lithuanian language situation had improved and thanked bishop Merkelis Giedraitis for his works.
+Moreover, Daukša in his 1599 Postil wrote that "Although, to be honest, there are few of us, especially the more noble ones, who do not know Polish and cannot read sermons written in Polish, in my opinion, there are mostly those who do not understand Polish or have only a poor knowledge of it."